-That said, whether or not this new Wi-Fi 6 AP is worth the effort depends on your level of commitment and desperation, and your ability to handle a somewhat non-traditional product.
+That said, whether or not this new Wi-Fi 6 AP is worth the effort depends on your level of commitment and desperation and your ability to handle a somewhat non-traditional product.
 If that seems like something that resonates with your situation, read on!

 EnGenius ECW230: More, yet also less, than a typical Wi-Fi access point

 First and foremost, the EnGenius ECW230 is a Wi-Fi access point.
 And like all others, it requires a wired environment with an existing router.
 It won’t work just by itself.
-Again, that’s the case of all access points.
+Again, that’s the case with all access points.

 No power adapter or PoE injector included